chadicus/oauth2-storage-mongodb/README.md

 ```

 ## Usage
-The Mongo storage engine implements all the standard Storage Interfaces supported in this library.
+The MongoDB storage engine implements all the standard Storage Interfaces supported in this library.
 See [interfaces](http://bshaffer.github.io/oauth2-server-php-docs/storage/custom) for more information.